ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ```

 - `subnetID` is a Buffer or cb58 string representing Subnet
-- `nodeID` is a string representing ID of the node whose stake amount is required during the given duration
+- `nodeID` is a string representing ID of the node whose stake amount is required during the given
+  duration
-- `startTime` is a big number denoting start time of the duration during which stake amount of the node is required.
+- `startTime` is a big number denoting start time of the duration during which stake amount of the
+  node is required.
-- `endTime` is a big number denoting end time of the duration during which stake amount of the node is required.
+- `endTime` is a big number denoting end time of the duration during which stake amount of the node
+  is required.

-#### **Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{